 1. Open Region and Language by typing the same in start menu search box and hitting enter.

 2. In the region and language dialog-box, switch to Keyboards and Languages tab.
-Under Keyboards and other input languages, click Change keyboards button to open Text Services and Input Languages dialog-box.
+Under Keyboards and other input languages, click Change keyboards button to open Text Services and Input Languages dialog box.

-3. Here, under Installed services, click Add button to see list of languages available to choose from.
+3. Here, under Installed services, click Add button to see a list of languages available to choose from.

-5. Under Default input language, select the installed input language in the drop down list and click Apply button.
+5. Under Default input language, select the installed input language in the drop-down list and click Apply button.